semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 # Add repositories to Semgrep in bulk

-**Semgrep managed scanning** enables you to add repositories to your Semgrep org in bulk without adding or changing your CI workflows.
+**Semgrep managed scanning** enables you to add repositories to your Semgrep org in bulk without adding or changing your existing CI workflows.
+Similar to Semgrep CI workflows, managed scanning also integrates into developer workflows through PR comments.

 This is an alternative method to [adding Semgrep in CI](/deployment/add-semgrep-to-ci).
 Instead of adding a Semgrep job or workflow to your CI/CD pipeline, repositories are added to Semgrep AppSec Platform.

 ## Feature maturity and support